Emergent evolution: Wallace's further thoughts

 Wallace throughout his life continued to support and extend the scope of Darwin's theory of evolution via the mechanism of natural selection.
 One of his works, Darwinism, was often cited in support of Darwin's theory.
 He also worked to elaborate and extend Darwin and his ideas on natural selection.
-However, Wallace also realized that the scope and claim of the theory was limited.
-Darwin himself had limited it.
+However, Wallace also realized that, as Darwin himself had admitted, the scope and claim of the theory was limited:

-In examining this aspect, excluded ab initio by Darwin, Wallace came to the conclusion that Life itself cannot be understood except by means of a theory that includes "an organising and directive Life-Principle."
-These necessarily involve a "Creative Power", a "directive Mind" and finally "an ultimate Purpose" (the development of Man).
+In examining this aspect, excluded ab initio by Darwin, Wallace came to the conclusion that Life in its essence cannot be understood except through "an organising and directive Life-Principle."
+These necessarily involve a "Creative Power" possessed of a "directive Mind" working toward "an ultimate Purpose" (the development of Man).
 It supports the view of John Hunter that "life is the cause, not the consequence" of the organisation of matter.
-Thus, life precedes matter and when it infuses matter, forms living matter (protoplasm).
+Thus, life precedes matter and infuses it to form living matter (protoplasm).

 Wallace then refers to the operation of another power called "mind" that utilizes the power of life and is connected with a higher realm than life or matter:

 Proceeding from Hunter's view that Life is the directive power above and behind living matter, Wallace argues that logically, Mind is the cause of consciousness, which exists in different degrees and kinds in living matter.